Introduction

 Presenting Design

+10 minutes.
 Quick explanation of what the project is, as well as its goals for users and for business, eg. “We want to create a conversational environment for our on-boarding process.”
 Personas, User Pain Points, User Flows are also welcomed.

 The initial step of Design Critique follows the roadmap below: